xinjixi/sockshop-demo/README.md

 ## Trigger workflow

 1. Change the catalogue.json in openapi folder by copying the same files in other version folders.
+This add some violations.
 ```
 cp v0.1-rev1/catalogue.json openapi/
 ```